KareemAyyad/NLP-ML-Disaster-Response-Pipeline/README.md

     -  Run this script second to train the model after cleaning:
 `python train_classifier.py Database.db classifier.pkl`

-2. Execute the following command in the root directory to run the web app.  `python run.py`
+2. Run the following command in the root directory to launch the web app.  `python run.py`

 3. Go to  [http://localhost:3001/](http://localhost:3001/)
 ## ETL Pipeline